d-mon-/mongoose-mongodb-forceServerId/README.md

 }
 ```

 now, mongoose will never return an error if you don’t insert an _id before sending the doc to the database.
+(Usually by setting {_id:false} )

 > - "YES!
 Now I can send _id less objects!!!"
 > - "Sadly, not yet."